mbed-ce/mbed-ce-dot-dev/docs/upload-methods.md

 **Type:** Bool

-Whether the MBed upload method can be activated.
+Whether the Mbed upload method can be activated.

 > MBED_RESET_BAUDRATE